Meghanatedla/LLM-ComponentGen/Artifact README.md

 * `CreatePrompt.py`: Methods to create Type 1, 2, and 3 prompts for function generation.
 * `HelperFunctions.py`: Utility functions for configuration validation, file handling, and prompt management in function generation experiments.

+**Configuration Files**
+* There is a configuration file for each function in the repository.
+The configuration file contains the fields as mentioned in the `config_template.json` file.
+* This file is used to generate functions for the corresponding function in the repository using the various models and prompt types.